asyncapi/modelina/examples/scala-generate-documentation/README.md

-# PHP Generate Models With Documentation Preset
+# Scala Generate Models With Documentation Preset

 ## How to run this example